 Deadlines

 Article PDS11 shall apply to the deadlines for disclosure by participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies of their single solvency and financial condition report.
+For the purposes of this Article the deadlines referred to in Article PDS 11 shall be extended by 6 weeks only during the transitional period set out in Article 308b(8) of Directive 2009/138/EC.

 Article 351 PDG12